kubernetes/kubernetes/docs/design/persistent-storage.md

 Requests for volumes are bound to available volumes by the volume manager, if a suitable match is found.
 Requests for resources can go unfulfilled.

-Users attach their claim to their pod using a new *PersistentVolumeClaimAttachment* volume source.
+Users attach their claim to their pod using a new *PersistentVolumeClaimVolumeSource* volume source.

 ##### Users require a full API to manage their claims.